jhk4839/Neural_variability_robustness/README.md

 - **RSA_overlap_SCC.ipynb** → Figure 2A, 2C, 4, S4C, S6B, S6C
 - **visualize_manifold.ipynb** → Figure 1C, S5B, S5D

-### 3. Details on how the code and data were produced
+### 3. Details on the workflow

-1. Downloaded the Allen Brain Observatory Visual Coding Neuropixels data (NWB files), then ran two MATLAB scripts in the `code` folder to extract single-unit spike counts and saved them as `.mat` files.
+1. We downloaded the Allen Brain Observatory Visual Coding Neuropixels data (NWB files), and ran the two MATLAB scripts to extract single-unit spike counts and saved them as `.mat` files.
    For instructions on downloading NWB files, see the AllenSDK example:
    https://allensdk.readthedocs.io/en/latest/_static/examples/nb/ecephys_data_access.html#Using-the-AllenSDK-to-retrieve-data

-2. Analyzed the spike counts in the `.mat` files using Jupyter notebooks and Python scripts, and saved the resulting variables into pickle files.
+2. We analyzed the spike counts in the `.mat` files using Jupyter notebooks and Python scripts, and saved the resulting variables into pickle files.

 - The notebooks and Python scripts have been verified to run in a Python 3.11.10 virtual environment after installing the packages listed in `requirements.txt` (in the `code` folder).
 - The MATLAB scripts have been verified to run in MATLAB R2024b.